 A few days ago, I was trying to make a video with Adobe Sparks.
 Though it's a very versatile tool with plenty of features, the watermark feature dismayed me a bit.
 That's how my search for a video editor started.
-My main criteria were ready availability without download, ticks all the right boxes, and comes without the annoying watermark at the bottom.
+My main criteria were ready availability without any software download, a few basic features like trim and audio, and the annoying watermark at the bottom.

 So, here are some of the top free online video editors with no awkward watermark at the bottom.

 Clipchamp has a lot to offer, including an advanced interface.
 Plus, it houses a vast library of stock images.
 And these were enough to make me fall in love with it.
 Sadly the stock images are available only in the paid version.

 Making videos with Clipchamp is as simple as a walk in the park.
 All you have to do is upload the photos as well as videos and place them on the timeline.
 The safest bet is to follow the order — upload the video and audio followed by the title and the background image.

 There are some notable features of this tool.
 For example, you can add individual filters to the videos or image.
 Plus, you can control the exposure and the saturation of the film at the same time.

 A significant limitation is that the free version lets you download only SD (480p) videos.